The Language of the Journey

 Baradari

-A pavilion with twelve doorways (bara-dari, 'twelve doors') built to catch the breeze from every direction — a fixture of Mughal and Rajput gardens, and the name of many palace lawns and terraces today.
+A fixture of Mughal and Rajput gardens, and the reason so many palace lawns and terraces still carry the name.

 On the journey:Umaid Bhawan Palace|Reference:Wikipedia